EduardoZepeda/coffee-bytes-hugo/content/posts/docker/docker-curso-practico-con-ejemplos-en-gnu-linux/index.en.md

 coverImage: images/DockerCursoPractico.jpg
 coverImageCredits: Credits to https://www.pexels.com/es-es/@huy-phan-316220/
 date: '2020-10-07'
-description: 'A compilation and listing most useful and basic docker commands: how to create, destroy, manage containers and volumes and how to use Dockerfiles and understand its build process.'
+description: 'A compilation and listing most useful docker commands: how to create, destroy, manage containers and volumes and how to use Dockerfiles and understand its build process.'
-keyword: basic docker commands
+keyword: docker commands
 keywords:
 - docker
 - containers